 Activate My Photo Stream on macOS

-For macOS is just as easy to activate the photo stream.
+For macOS it's just as easy to activate the photo stream.

 1. Open the application "Photos”And go to“ Preferences ”.